 The majority of traditional risk prediction approaches rely on regression based statistical approaches and potentially fail to take into account the richness of electronic health record data.
-We are developing novel supervised machine learning methods that exploit the dimensionality and complexity of the data in order to create accurate disease risk prediction models in chronic and acute settings.
+Our lab evaluates supervised machine learning approaches for creating accurate and interpretable risk prediction tools.
+Our recent research

 focused on predicting death in coronary artery disease patients.